ltgoslo/toko/README.md

     >>> wpclassify.toko_file(file_to_be_tokenized, full_wapiti_path, wapiti_model, delimiter)
     >>> wpclassify.toko_sentence("sentence", "/full/path/to/wapiti/", "/full/path/to/wapiti/model/ptb.model")
 ```
-toko provides two functions for tokenization:
+toko provides two main functions for tokenization:
 *   __toko_file__:  takes a file as an input and writes the output into another file
 *   __toko_sentence__: takes a sentence (string) and returns a list of tokens (strings)

-For more details see [wpclassify.py](toko/wpclassify.py).
+For more details see [wpclassify.py](toko/wpclassify.py) and [wptrain.py](toko/wptrain.py).